This is the "Home" page of the "Frequently Asked Questions" guide.

 How do I borrow a book?

-You can borrow a book(s) with your student/staff ID card at the Circulation/Reserve Desk located on the main floor.
+You can borrow a book(s) with your UM student/staff ID card at the self-checkout machines located by the Service Desk or take the books to the Service Desk where staff will check them out to your account.

 How many books can I borrow?